Diocese of Fiesole

 The Diocese of Fiesole (Dioecesis Fesulana) is a Latin diocese of the Catholic Church in Tuscany, central Italy, whose episcopal see is the city of Fiesole.
-Fiesole was directly subject to the pope until 1420, when the archdiocese of Florence was created and Fiesole was made one of its suffragan bishops.
-It is still a suffragan of the Metropolitan Archbishopric of Florence.
+Fiesole was directly subject to the pope until 1420, when the Archdiocese of Florence was created and Fiesole was made one of its suffragan bishoprics, which it still is today.

 History

 According to local legend the Gospel was first preached at Fiesole by Messius Romulus, said to have been a disciple of St. Peter.
 Documentary evidence, however, is from the 9th and 10th centuries.
 The fact that the ancient cathedral (now the Abbazia Fiesolana) stands outside the city is an indication that the Christian origins of Fiesole date from after the period of the persecutions.
 The earliest mention of a bishop of Fiesole comes at the end of the 5th century, in a letter of Pope Gelasius I (492–496), though the name of the bishop is not given.

 A half-century later, under Pope Vigilius (537–555), a Bishop Rusticus is mentioned as papal legate at one of the councils of Constantinople.
 At the end of the 6th century, Fiesole was destroyed in the Lombard invasions, and its surviving population fled to Luni.
 There appears to have been no bishop of Fiesole in 599, when a priest and a deacon of the clergy of Fiesole, who were trying to rebuild the churches, which lay in ruins.
 They appealed for help to Pope Gregory I, who wrote a letter in May 599 to Bishop Venantius of Luni, asking him to contribute twenty solidi, or more if he has the resources, to the restoration project.

 By the mid-9th century, Fiesole had been the victim of an attack of the Normans, who destroyed the archives.

 Bishop Donatus of Fiesole, an Irish monk, was the friend and adviser of Emperors Louis the Pious and Lothair I. He was elected after 826, served for forty-seven years, and was buried in the Cathedral of S. Zeno, where his epitaph, which he dictated personally, may still be seen.
 He founded the abbey of San Martino di Mensola.

 Bishop Zenobius in 890 founded the monastery of St. Michael at Passignano, which was afterwards given to the Vallombrosan monks.
 A second Bishop Zenobius (c.
-966-968) established the Chapter of Canons of S. Zeno, who were given a canonica next to the church of S. Maria Intemerata.
+966–968) established the Chapter of Canons of S. Zeno, who were given a canonica next to the church of S. Maria Intemerata.

 Other bishops included Atinolfo (1038), who opposed papal reform.